brodriguez8774/py-dbcn/docs/source/creating_queries.rst

 :param where_clause: Optional clause to limit number of records selected.
 If
                      not provided, then all records are selected.

+:param order_by_clause: Optional clause to indicate the desired ordering of
+                        returned records.

 :return: A list of all returned records.